kristinemlarson/gnssrefl/README.md

 # rinex2snr - making SNR files from RINEX files

+The international standard for sharing GNSS data is called the RINEX format.
+A RINEX file has extraneous information in it (the data used for positioning, LOL) - and it does not provide some of the information needed for reflectometry (elevation and azimuth angles).
+The first task you have is to translate a from RINEX into what I will call the SNR format - and to calculate those geometric angles.
+For the latter you will need an **orbit** file. **rinex2snr** will go get an orbit file for you.
+You can override the default orbit choice by selections given below.

+There is no reason to save ALL the RINEX data as the reflections are only useful at the lower elevation angles.
+The default is to save all data with elevation lower than 30 degrees (this is called SNR format 66).
+Another SNR choice is 99, which saves elevation angle data between 5 and 30.

+There are rules for naming RINEX files.
+I **require** that RINEX (version 2) be lowercase.
-I run a lowercase shop.
-Please name RINEX files accordingly and use lowercase station names.
-It also means that the filename must be 12 characters long (ssssddd0.yyo), where ssss is station name, ddd is day of year, followed by a zero, yy is the two character year and o stands for observation.
+The filename must be 12 characters long (ssssddd0.yyo), where ssss is station name, ddd is day of year, followed by a zero, yy is the two character year and o stands for observation.
 If you have installed the CRX2RNX code, you can also provide a compressed RINEX format file, which ends in a d.
-I think my code allows gz or Z as compression types.
+I think my code allows you to gzip the RINEX files if you are providing them.

-A RINEX file has extraneous information in it (the data used for positioning, LOL) - and it does not provide some of the information needed for reflectometry (elevation and azimuth angles).
-The first task you have is to translate a from RINEX into what I will call a SNR format - and to calculate those geometric angles.
-For the latter you will need an **orbit** file.
-If you tell it which kind of orbit file you want, the code will go get it for you.
-Secondly, you will need to decide how much of the data file you want to save.
-I used to have you type in a number for this selection - but this is now optional.
-For all data < 30 degrees elevation angle (which is the default), the snr file value is 66 and that is the default.
-For all data between 5 and 30, the snr file value is 99.
-The others are given below.

-The command line driver is **rinex2snr**.
-You absolutely must tell the program the name of the station, the year and doy of year.
+For RINEX version 3 I believe the rules are that the file should be upper case, except for the extension, which is rnx.
+I have no idea why this is the case.

+You can run **rinex2snr** at the command line.
+You required inputs are:

+- station name
+- year
+- day of year

-If you installed gpsSNR.e, a sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:
+If you installed the fortran translator gpsSNR.e, a sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:

 *rinex2snr p041 2020 132*